+We've put together the ultimate free guide to ice breakers.
+It's 10 beautiful chapters with 100+ awesome ideas that you can try out.
 Icebreaker games are a fun team building activity to improve team bonding in your small or large group.
 If you're looking for great icebreaker ideas for your team members then this is the ultimate guide for you.
-In this guide, I'm going to show you a range of icebreaker activities that will improve company culture and help people trust one another in a fun way within a small amount of time.
+In this guide, we're going to show you a range of icebreaker activities that will improve company culture and help people trust one another in a fun way within a small amount of time.

 Humans, by our very nature, are social beings.
 We naturally have a desire to be a part of a larger community, to feel genuinely connected with others, and to forge authentic relationships with the people we spend time with.
 And yet, despite all of that, most of us find ourselves at a loss when it comes to being social.

 This is when having the right ice breaker game comes in.

 When used correctly, ice breaker games have the power to help participants to build a rapport with one another, increase workplace collaboration and productivity, and actively improve our ability to absorb and learn new skills.